Cerebrospinal fluid rhinorrhoea: Traumatic

 CSF rhinorrhoea may be a sign of a basilar skull fracture.
-Other signs of a basilar skull fracture include CSF otorrhoea (drainage of CSF through the ear).
+Other signs of a basilar skull fracture include CSF otorrhea (drainage of CSF through the ear).
 It can have devastating complications in some patients, as the communication between the nasal cavity, the cerebrospinal fluid and the central nervous system can result in severe bacterial infections.

 CSF rhinorrhoea may be a complication of neurosurgery, such as functional endoscopic sinus surgery, and hypophysectomy (partial or complete removal of the pituitary gland).

 Non-traumatic

 CSF rhinorrhoea may be caused by the growth of certain cancers (such as pituitary adenoma), congenital problems with bones of the skull, or inflammation that damages the bones of the skull.

 Diagnosis

 Radiology

 If a patient has clear, colourless liquid leaking from the nose, then radiographs or CT scans may be used to look for a basilar skull fracture.

 Biochemistry

 Measures of CSF components, such as glucose, have been used in the past, but are neither sensitive nor specific.
 Beta-2 transferrin has a high positive predictive value of CSF rhinorrhoea.
 It has also been noted to be characterized by unilateral discharge.